soyokuyo/gdsynthesizer/README.md

 ```

 put GDSynthesizer node on your scene.
-atach script with your scene and modify it.
+attach script with your scene and modify it.

 The easiest way is as follows.